sammcj/dp100/README.md

 ## Acknowledgements

-This project uses the PyQt6 framework and hidapi for USB communication.
+This project uses cython, PyQt6 and hidapi for USB communication.